 Program Dates and Costs

 Students will arrive in Berlin on June 8, 2026, and will check out of accommodations on June 24, 2026.
-The AIFS program costs for Berlin Summer 2026 will be $2,895.
-These costs include all lodging, entrance to museums and excursions, medical insurance and AIFS services.
-They do not include airfare, class tuition and day-to-day expenses such as food.
+The AIFS program costs for Berlin Summer 2026 are as follows: Based on an enrollment of 15-19 students, the fee per person is $3,125.
+For a group of 20 or more students, the fee is $2,895.
+These costs include all lodging, entrance to museums and excursions, medical insurance, and AIFS services.
+They do not include airfare, class tuition, passport fees, and day-to-day expenses such as food.

 Financial Aid